 THE DINOZOO EXPERIENCE in exhances reality

 The exhibit will present for a second year, 21 species that evolved between the Early Jurassic years (from 201 to 145 million years ago) and the Upper Cretaceous period (145 to 65 million years ago).
 If you missed them last year, no worries, they’re back again!
 For this second season, Zoo de Granby is offering 3 new virtual and challenging experiences.
-Keep an eye out as we unveil these great new activities very soon.

 During your upcoming visit, you will admire the following specimens: